-Bulging disc keyhole surgery is another way to describe a minimally invasive procedure used to alleviate pain and other symptoms associated with spinal nerve compression.
-A bulging disc causes symptoms when the outer wall of an intervertebral disc compresses or otherwise makes contact with a spinal nerve root or the spinal cord itself.
+Bulging disc keyhole surgery is another way to describe a minimally invasive procedure used to relieve pain and other symptoms associated with spinal nerve compression caused by this condition.
+A bulging disc causes symptoms when the outer wall of a spinal disc compresses or otherwise makes contact with a spinal nerve root or the spinal cord.
 It is called “keyhole,” because the incision used to access the spine is much smaller than the incisions used to perform traditional open neck or back surgery.
-In most cases, surgery is only recommended if a regimen of conservative treatment proves ineffective after several weeks or months.
+In most cases, surgery is only recommended if a course of conservative treatment proves ineffective after several weeks or months.

 - A patient satisfaction score of 96^

-- 81 percent of Laser Spine Institute’s patients return to work within three months
+- 81 percent of Laser Spine Institute’s patients receiving decompression surgery return to work within three months^